Rocky Kramer: Career

-In August of 2022, Kramer appeared on a U.S. Toyota commercial performing "a smokin’ guitar solo beside a black Toyota Tacoma [that] ... gained viral notoriety during Saturday Night Live."
+In August 2022, Kramer appeared on a U.S. Toyota commercial performing "a smokin' guitar solo beside a black Toyota Tacoma [that] ... gained viral notoriety during Saturday Night Live."
 In addition to the Toyota commercial, Kramer shot "another commercial for a yet-to-be-announced international brand" in Arizona.
-In October of 2022, Kramer also appeared on "the global broadcast for the 'Let Me Help the Children of the World' benefit extravaganza along with over 80 iconic artists from all over the planet.
+In October 2022, Kramer also appeared on "the global broadcast for the 'Let Me Help the Children of the World' benefit extravaganza along with over 80 iconic artists from all over the planet.
 He was joined by superstars including Paul Anka, Tony Orlando, Bonfire, Ten Years After, Leland Sklar (Toto, James Taylor), Kenny Aronoff (John Mellencamp, Smashing Pumpkins), John Lodge (Moody Blues), Jon Davidson (YES), Alex Skolnick (Testament), Tony Moore (Iron Maiden), Kenny Marquez (Renegade), YNG Zuck, and a barrage of others."

 The Rocky Kramer Band

-Kramer assembled an accomplished group of progressive metal musicians formally known as "The Rocky Kramer Band".
-In addition to Kramer, the current line up consists of Alejandro Mercado on drums and backup vocals, Michael Dwyer on bass guitar and backup vocals and Matt Grossman on Keyboards and backup vocals.
-Each of the current members played on Kramer's Firestorm album, with the exception of Grossman, who joined the band after Firestorm was recorded, but has toured with Kramer.
-Grossman is expected to perform on Kramer's follow-up album.
+Kramer maintains an accomplished group of progressive metal musicians formally known as "The Rocky Kramer Band".
+In addition to Kramer, the original line up consisted of Alejandro Mercado on drums and backup vocals, Michael Dwyer on bass guitar and backup vocals and Matt Grossman on keyboards and backup vocals.
+Each of the original members played on Kramer's Firestorm album, with the exception of Grossman, who joined the band after Firestorm was recorded, but has toured with Kramer.
 The original keyboard parts on Firestorm were performed by Jon Dunmore.
+In February of 2024, Kramer announced that he was recording his debut album, "Alone In The Rain", along with the Rockin' In Time movie soundtrack, at the famed East West Studios in Hollywood, with a line-up of keyboardist Allison Picioni, bassist Mike Clairmont and drummer Lamar Little.